Manual installation of Nomad Enterprise

 }

-Obtain the Nomad Enterprise License File
+Obtain the Nomad Enterprise license file

-Download and Install the Nomad CLI
+Download and install the Nomad command-line tool

-Deployment Process
+Deployment process

 Infrastructure bootstrapping